ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.vaillant/README.md

 ## vaillant adapter for ioBroker

-Vaillant multiMatic und myVaillant Adapter
+Vaillant multiMatic and myVaillant Adapter

 ### Getting started

-In den Instanzoptionen mail und password der multimatic /senso oder myVaillant app eingeben.

-Configuration können geändert werde in dem sie unter dem Unterpunkt configuration angepasst werden.
-Manche configuration werden erst angewendet wenn der Modus auf ON oder MANUAL ist und nicht AUTO oder TIME_CONTROLLED
+Enter the MultiMatic /Senso or myvaillant app mail adress and password in the instance options.

+Configuration can be changed in which they are adapted under the sub-point configuration.
+Some options are only applied when the mode is ON or MANUAL and not AUTO or TIME_CONTROLLED.

-## **Beispiel Mutlimatic:**
+## **Example Mutlimatic:**

-**Warmwasser**: vaillant.0.serialnummer.systemcontrol/tli.dhw.hotwater.configuration.hotwater_temperature_setpoint
+**Hot water**: vaillant.0.serialnummer.systemcontrol/tli.dhw.hotwater.configuration.hotwater_temperature_setpoint
-**Heizung**:
+**heating**:
-Erst auf MANUAL
+First on MANUAL
 vaillant.0.serialnummber.systemcontrol/tli.zones03.heating.configuration.operation_mode
 MANUAL
-Dann die Temperatur
+then set temperature
 vaillant.0.serial.systemcontrol/tli.zones03.heating.configuration.manual_mode_temperature_setpoint
-Und am Ende operation_mode auf TIME_CONTROLLED
+and finally operation_mode to TIME_CONTROLLED

-Parameter können über den Punkt parameterValue angepasst werden dabei beachten welche Werte im Objekt definition erlaubt sind.
+Parameters can be adapted via the parameter value point, keep in mind which values ​​are allowed in the object definition.

-## **Beispiel myVaillant:**
+## **Example myVaillant:**

-vaillant.0.id.systemControlState.controlState.domesticHotWater01.boost auf true/false setzen um den Boost zu aktivieren oder deaktivieren vaillant.0.id.systemControlState.controlState.zones01.desiredRoomTemperatureSetpoint um die RaumTemperatur zu setzen vaillant.0.id.systemControlState.controlState.zones01.setBackTemperature vaillant.0.id.systemControlState.controlState.zones01.heatingOperationMode OFF MANUAL TIME_CONTROLLED vaillant.0.id.systemControlState.controlState.domesticHotWater01.operationMode OFF MANUAL TIME_CONTROLLED
+vaillant.0.id.systemControlState.controlState.domesticHotWater01.boost to true/false to activate or deactivate Boost vaillant.0.id.systemControlState.controlState.zones01.desiredRoomTemperatureSetpoint to set desired room temperature vaillant.0.id.systemControlState.controlState.zones01.setBackTemperature vaillant.0.id.systemControlState.controlState.zones01.heatingOperationMode OFF MANUAL TIME_CONTROLLED
+vaillant.0.id.systemControlState.controlState.domesticHotWater01.operationMode OFF MANUAL TIME_CONTROLLED